Mindfulness Based Stress Reduction

 To reserve your place or for more information contact email@example.com

-I hold FREE taster sessions throughout the year so please contact me to reserve your place on the next one.
+I hold a taster sessions throughout the year so please contact me to reserve your place on the next one.

 The next taster is on Sunday 12th September 10-1130am